finki-hub/finki-discord-bot/README.md

 }
 ```

 When the bot joins a new guild, it automatically initializes a default configuration for that guild.
 You can use the `/config` commands to view and modify the configuration.
+The `/config data` subcommand allows you to manually trigger a reload of all data from the data storage.

 See [`config/bot.json.example`](./config/bot.json.example) for an example configuration structure.

 ### Data Files

-The data for the informational commands is stored in these files.
-It is not required to configure them.
-Here is a list of all files:
+The data for the informational commands is loaded from data storage (if `DATA_STORAGE_URL` is configured).
+The following files are expected to be available at the data storage base URL:

-1. `rooms.json` - an array of all the classrooms
-2. `courses.json` - an array of the names of all courses
+1. `courses.json` - a consolidated array of all courses with their information, participants, prerequisites, and staff
-3. `information.json` - an array of all the course information
+2. `rooms.json` - an array of all the classrooms
-4. `participants.json` - an array of all courses and their number of participants
-5. `prerequisites.json` - an array of course prerequisites
-6. `professors.json` - an array of all courses and their professors and assistants
-7. `sessions.json` - an object of all exam sessions
+3. `sessions.json` - an object of all exam sessions
-8. `staff.json` - an array of the staff
+4. `staff.json` - an array of the staff

+If `DATA_STORAGE_URL` is not configured, these features will be disabled and the bot will run without data loading functionality.

 ### Sessions (Timetables)

-All the session schedule files should be placed in the `sessions` folder.
+All the session schedule files should be placed in the `sessions` folder in your data storage bucket.
 The names of the files should match the respective names in `sessions.json`.
+When users request a session via the `/session` command, the bot will provide a direct link to the file in the data storage bucket.

 ## Integration With `finki-chat-bot`

 This project features integration with [`finki-chat-bot`](https://github.com/finki-hub/finki-chat-bot) for enabling the FAQ and links functionality.
 The Discord bot fetches and mutates data from the chat bot using REST endpoints.
 If they are deployed in Docker, they should be on the same network to be able to communicate.

 Please set the `CHATBOT_URL` env. variable to the URL of the chat bot.

+### Data Storage Integration

+The bot can load data files from a data storage service.
+Set the `DATA_STORAGE_URL` environment variable to the base URL of your data storage (without trailing slash).
+The bot will automatically fetch and periodically reload the following files:

+- `courses.json` - Course information, participants, prerequisites, and staff
+- `rooms.json` - Classroom information
+- `sessions.json` - Exam session mappings (maps session names to filenames)
+- `staff.json` - Staff member information

+Session timetable files should be placed in the `sessions` folder in your data storage bucket.
+The filenames must match the values in `sessions.json`.

+If `DATA_STORAGE_URL` is not set, the bot will start successfully but data-dependent features will be disabled.
+You can manually trigger a data reload using the `/config data` command.

 ## Frequently Asked Questions